 High rents: Purchasing a home in San Francisco, with the attendant multiple tax benefits, being able to take advantage of low interest rates, and equity accrual (as well as the possibility of future appreciation), often makes compelling financial sense if the alternative is to pay an extraordinarily high rent (with none of those benefits).
 SF rents started to plateau in mid-2015 and have probably dropped a little so far in 2016, though they are still the highest in the country.
 Our full report is here: Bay Area Rent

-Renting instead of selling: High rents and low interest rates have convinced some owners who would have sold depresses the supply of new listings coming on market, exacerbating the
+Renting instead of selling: Very high rents and very low interest rates have convinced some owners who would have sold depresses the supply of new listings coming on market, exacerbating the